List of BanG Dream! characters: Tomori Takamatsu

 Tomori Takamatsu (高松 燈, Takamatsu Tomori) is the vocalist of the band.
 A first-year student in Haneoka Girls' High School, Tomori has long struggled with making friends due to the fact she feels she belonged to nowhere.
 She has an awkward personality, infamously known as "Haneoka's Weirdo Girl" for this reason, as she likes collecting all sorts of things such as band-aids, slippery things, just-the-right-size things, and even rocks and fallen leaves that she picks up from the ground.
 She is a member of Haneoka's astronomy club.

-Tomori was the former vocalist of Crychic after being invited by an impressed Sakiko Togawa during middle school.
-However, after only one live event, the band broke up and this event traumatized Tomori, and she constantly blames herself for the collapse of the band.
-It is not until Anon's arrival that she begins to open up and starts to demonstrate her vocal skills, although she remains aloof.

 Tomori is voiced by Hina Yōmiya.

 Anon Chihaya

 Anon Chihaya (千早 愛音, Chihaya Anon) is the rhythm guitarist and leader of the band.
 A first-year student in Haneoka Girls' High School, she was popular in her middle school as their student council president and used to study in England after graduating, only to end up falling behind her peers and as a result returned to Japan in secret.
 She is a social girl, and has been able to gather respect from people around her; in spite of her popularity, Anon has struggled to make friends with them.
 She plays a see-through sea green ESP Ultratone.

-She is the first to approach Tomori and asks her to form a band after noticing her classmates being part of bands, which contributes to Tomori opening up about her past.
-However, she has a more difficult relationship with Taki, due to her attempt to understand Tomori, which results in tensions between the two.

 Anon is voiced by Rin Tateishi, in her first voice acting role.